TiagoVentura/Religion-and-Politics-GVPT-289-L/README.md

 # Religion-and-Politics-GVPT-289-L
-This repository contains the slides using R Presentation in RStudio for the undergraduate course Religions, Beliefs, and World Affairs at University of Maryland, College Park.
+This repository contains the slides for the undergraduate course Religions, Beliefs, and World Affairs at University of Maryland, College Park.
+The slides were done using R presentation in RStudio.

 The course was ministered by Professor John McCauley.
 I worked as a teaching assistant responsible for three section of twenty students each.